Magny-le-Hongre

 Magny-le-Hongre ([maɲi lə ɔ̃ɡʁ]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 It is part of Val d'Europe Agglomération together with the communes of Bailly-Romainvilliers, Chessy, Coupvray and Serris.
-Its population is over 9,000 as of 2019.

 Demographics

 Inhabitants are called Hongrémaniens in French.

 Education

 There are four groups of preschools and elementary schools in Magny: Charles Fauvet, Éric Tabarly, Les Semailles, and Simone Veil.
 The commune has one junior high school, Collège Jacqueline de Romilly.

 The area high school/sixth-form college is Lycée Emilie du Châtelet in Serris.